0x1eef/lockf.rb/README.md

 The technical explanation is that lockf(3) creates a lock that is owned by the process rather than the open file description (as is the case with flock(2)).
-Since a lock belongs to the process, it cannot be acquired by more than one process at a time, and with flock(2) a lock can be acquired as long as the open file description is different, which is the case after fork(2).
+Since a lock belongs to the process, it cannot be acquired by more than one process at a time, and with flock(2) the acquisition of a lock won't block as long as the lock is held by the same open file description, which is the case after fork(2).

 To the best of my knowledge, Ruby does not provide built-in support for lockf(3) so the library fills that gap.